Nazanin1369/Algorithm.js/README.md

 # Algorithm.js

-This repository includes algorithmic problems , data structures implementation and Javascript based solutions to those.
+This repository includes algorithmic problems and data structures implementation in Javascript.
+This repo is still under development.

 ### Tree
   * traverseDFS